 I was born in London in 1963 and received my earliest musical training from my father, a professional organist, who taught me piano from the age of six.
 As well as piano, I learned harpsichord, organ and singing and performed baroque chamber music with my own ensemble before beginning full-time vocal studies at Trinity College of Music, London.
-I graduated with diplomas in teaching and performing and continued my vocal studies with Esther Salaman in London and Professor Yevgenia Sheveliova of the Gnessin Academy in Moscow.
-An interest in the spoken voice took me to the Royal Central School of Speech and Drama in London, where I graduated with distinction from the MA Voice Studies course.
+I graduated with diplomas in teaching and performing and continued my vocal studies with Esther Salaman in London and Professor Evgenia Sheveliova in Moscow.
+An interest in the spoken voice took me to the Royal Central School of Speech and Drama in London, where I graduated with a first-class MA in Voice Studies.

 My teaching career began in my late teens when I was asked to teach piano and music theory to a group of children in my neighbourhood and prepare them for the ABRSM grade exams.
 I soon discovered that teaching was something I enjoyed and in a few years I was teaching around thirty piano lessons a week.
 I began teaching singing during my final year at Trinity and this led naturally to teaching spoken voice as well.